5th annual international ethics conference on the past and future of the Columbia River

 author of A River Captured: The Columbia River Treaty and Catastrophic Change

 Near Missoula, over 200 years ago, the Lewis & Clark expedition walked up to Lolo Pass with guidance and support of Native American tribes.
-Earlier, on August 12 1805, at Lemhi Pass, the American explorers sent by President Jefferson had stepped out of the United States and into a river of life we now call the “Columbia River.”
+Earlier, on August 12 1805, at Lemhi Pass, the American explorers sent by President Jefferson had stepped out of the United States, into the Columbia Basin, and traveled down a river of life we now call the “Columbia River.”

 Here was a place where tens of millions of wild salmon returned each year to spawn in forest and desert streams renewing a great cycle of life, a river where people’s existence and culture from time immemorial depended on these returning salmon.